 Executive Officers when used in reference to any charitable organisation, or to any branch organisation, shall include the Trustees, Chairman, President, Committee Member, Secretary or Treasurer or any other person holding any executive position by whatsoever name that position is given.

 [Regulation 2 amended in Gazette 22 Sep 2006 p.
-4079.]
+4079; 30 Jun 2011 p.
+2647.]

 3. Form of application for licence